 |Sisters of Charity spaces||$50||Driving the wrong way||$50|

 |Reserved President and VP spaces||$50||Removing boot||$50|

 |No parking zone||$50||Tampering with boot||$50|

 |Faculty and staff parking||$50||Towing – subject to change||$136|

 |Outside of marked space||$50|

-Appeals may be made in the Office of Campus Safety and Security, Maloney Center Room 1, Monday-Friday, 8:30 a.m.-4:30 p.m.
+Appeals may be made in the Office of Campus Safety and Security, Maloney Center Room 1, Monday to Friday, 8:30 a.m. to 4:30 p.m.
 Appeals must be made within 10 business days of the date of issuance of the violation and must be addressed to the Director or Assistant Director of Campus Safety and Security.
 Notices of violation for parking in a fire lane or a fine hydrant zone cannot be appealed.